sieira/sereno/doc/strategy-detail.md

   * This option is discarded, it would result in the encrypted information lost anytime the server stops (because it will loose the key), or in the key being known by the server manager, or in this same key being stored in the database along with the data it encrypted.
  2. The key has to be different for each user and thus, be deductible from the users given information, leading to two possibilities:
   1. The user knows and transmits both his password and this key.
 In that case, the user has to be requested the key each time he wants to access the data.
-  2. The server stores this key, leading to the same problem mentioned in point one, that the key will be (at least *during the user's session*), stored in the same database than the information it encrypts.
+  2. The server stores this key, leading to the same problem mentioned in point one, that the key will be (at least **during the user's session**), stored in the same database than the information it encrypts.

   Whereas in the first case the key first key has to be persistent (it's used to encrypt and decrypt the data), the second one

- (the )

- And the key used for it has to be different for each user.

 # Considerations
   1. The database will keep all the user mailbox passwords.